-At Sampson, we are fortunate to be a part of a diverse community celebrated for it's unique talents!
-We are proud to welcome all families, caregivers and guardians, whether working inside or outside of the home to come explore the ways one can volunteer and be a part of this amazing experience!
+At Sampson, we are proud to welcome all families, caregivers and guardians, whether working inside or outside of the home, to come explore the ways one can volunteer and support our Stallion family!

-Check out the list below and if you have any questions do not hesitate to reference the FAQ link below or email us at firstname.lastname@example.org
+Check out the list below and if you have any questions email us at email@example.com

 BINGO night is such a fun family event in February!
 This committee will work together to coordinate tickets, food, prizes and more.
 This is a great event to meet new friends, work with local businesses, and interact with the Sampson teachers!

-JA BizTown combines in-class learning with a day-long visit to a simulated town.
+JA BizTown is a 5th grade program that combines in-class learning with a day-long visit to a simulated town.
 This popular program allows elementary school students to operate banks, manage restaurants, write checks, and vote for mayor.
 The program helps students connect the dots between what they learn in school and the real world.

 Who doesn’t love books?
 Once a year, Sampson will host a Scholastic book fair in which your child, as well as yourself can come shop and purchase from a wide array of books.
 This committee will assist Mrs. Maddan, our librarian with setup, working the book fair as well as take down.